HsiaoHang/git_MetaOverlap/README.md

 5. [trait.table.csv] is compiled life history traits for each studied populations, generated from <08_plot_cooccurrence.Rmd>

-Data supporting the results of this paper is available at Dryad (link).
+Data supporting the results of this paper is available at Dryad https://doi.org/10.5061/dryad.w3r228145.